The Old Testament Scriptures encouraged the believers after Peter and John were warned to stop speaking and teaching in the name of Jesus.

 Psalm 146 praises God because He is the Creator.
 It affirms that it is foolish to trust in human leaders because they are only temporary.
 Humans are powerless in contrast to the Creator God.
 It affirms that the one who trusts in the Creator is blessed when God helps them.

-The power of the Creator allows for Him to open the eyes of the blind; to raise those who are bowed; and to release prisoners.
+The power of the Creator allows for Him to open the eyes of the blind.
+To raise those who are bowed.
+To release prisoners.
 The Creator God is worthy of putting your trust in.

 Psalm 2 in Context